-The lower bound provided by Theorem 1.1 is tight for the n-cube, as shown by the example described in [5].
-It is therefore also tight for any Cayley graph obtained from the n cube by adding one additional generator.
+The lower bound provided by Theorem 1.1 is tight for the n-cube, as shown by the example described in [6].
+It is therefore also tight for any Cayley graph obtained from the n cube by adding one additional generator, when n is a perfect square, and is off by at most one for other n.
 For many Cayley graphs of $\mathbb{Z}2^n$ , however, the bound is far from being tight.
 In particular for most Cayley graphs with at least Cn generators, for some absolute constant C, the lower bound can be improved to linear in d.
 This follows from known results about expanders and random Cayley graphs, as explained in what follows.
 An $(n, d, \lambda)$ -graph is a d-regular graph on n vertices in which the absolute value of every eigenvalue besides the top one is at most $\lambda$ .
 The following result is proved in [1].